-Refer also to "Appendix A: Specification tables" for information on system resources.
+Refer also to "Appendix A: Memory module placement" for information on system resources.

 Planning your hardware changes

 You should understand how your new hardware will work with your existing hardware before you unplug your system unit, pull the cover off, and start removing or adding hardware.
 You should also record your changes as you work.